mbugua-samuel/sec-insights/backend/README.md

     - Sets up the localstack bucket to actually serve the documents locally as well, so you can load them in your local browser.
 1. `make seed_db_based_on_env`
     - Automatically calls one of the above shorthands based on the `RENDER` & `IS_PREVIEW_ENV` environment variables

+1. What are the key highlights or key financial metrics mentioned in the document for the 2023 Q2 period?
+2. Are there any significant changes in the company's financial position compared to the previous quarter?
+3. Has the company reported any specific challenges or risks that could impact its financial performance?
+4. Are there any notable initiatives or investments mentioned in the document that could impact the company's financials?
+5. Is there any information about the company's market share or competitive position in the document?